-The LEMF has a redundant connection to the telephone network (PSTN) of the universal service licensee.
-It is not planned that CSP build direct PRA terminations to the LEMF (with the exception of the universal service licensee).
+The LEMF has a redundant connection to the telephone network (PSTN) of the universal service licensee (2 distinct paths using several ISDN DSS1 PRA terminations to the LEMF).
+As the ISDN technology will be phased out soon, these connections will eventually have to be replaced by a more recent technology.